Willi Stoph

-Wilhelm Stoph (9 July 1914 – 13 April 1999) was an East German politician and longtime member of the Socialist Unity Party of Germany (SED).
-A close associate of Walter Ulbricht and later Erich Honecker, he held several of the highest offices in the German Democratic Republic (GDR).
-Stoph served as Chairman of the Council of Ministers (prime minister) from 1964 to 1973 and again from 1976 to 1989, and as Chairman of the State Council from 1973 to 1976.
-During his tenure, he played a key role in enforcing SED policies, including political repression, restrictions on civil liberties, and the militarization of the East German state.
+Wilhelm Stoph (9 July 1914 - 13 April 1999) was a German politician.
+He served as Chairman of the Council of Ministers of the German Democratic Republic (East Germany) from 1964 to 1973, and again from 1976 until 1989.
+He also served as chairman of the State Council from 1973 to 1976.

-Biography
+Early life

 Stoph was born in Berlin in 1914; his father died the following year in World War I. In 1928, Stoph joined the Young Communist League of Germany (Kommunistischer Jugendverband Deutschlands; KJVD) and in 1931 he joined the Communist Party of Germany.
-He was conscripted into the Wehrmacht from 1935 to 1937, and served during World War II from 1940 to 1945.
+He was active in the party's intelligence service, the Antimilitärischer Apparat, before being conscripted into the Wehrmacht from 1935 to 1937, and served during World War II from 1940 to 1945.

 He was assigned to the 293rd Infantry Division's artillery regiment, and was awarded the Iron Cross 2nd Class and rose to the rank of Unteroffizier.
 As the war ended, according to historian Harris Lentz, "Stoph worked with the Communist-dominated Socialist Unity party and served on the party's executive committee from 1947."